 - Mental illness or violence

-For applicants aged 15 and older, doctors need to do a blood test for syphilis and a urine test for gonorrhea on all green card applicants — whether applying from within the United States or abroad.
+For all green applicants aged 15 and older, doctors need to perform a blood test for syphilis and a urine test for gonorrhea.

-The doctor might be asked about your usage of alcohol and drugs in the past or present.
+The doctor may ask about use of alcohol and drugs in the past or present.
 If you were having a habit of using drugs, you might ask for a certificate to prove that you have done your drug treatment program.
 Currently, if you’re using forbidden illegal drugs and alcohol, it is difficult for you to clear your physical exam.

 How long does it valid?